High Priests of America

 ⚞ ♥ ⚟

-Telpoch left his village to accompany his uncle.
-His uncle was a fearless trader with a fierce reputation, but he was growing old.
-And there had been rumors of trouble on the road between their villages, so being a young yet skilfull warrior, Telpoch felt it was his duty to keep his uncle safe.
-He was also eager to see his cousins again.
+Telpoch left his village to accompany his uncle, a fearless trader with a fierce reputation, but growing old.
+There had been rumors of trouble on the roads, so being a young yet skilful warrior, Telpoch felt it was his duty to keep his uncle safe.
+It was also a great opportunity to see his cousins again.
 It had been a while since they all got together.

-To the young man’s mild disappointment the rumors rang hollow, and there were no beasts or warriors to face on the road, and the only thing he really had to fend off was boredom.
-However, when they got to his uncle’s village, that was when the trouble started.
+To the young man’s mild disappointment the rumors rang hollow, and there were no beasts or warriors to face on their way, and the only thing he really had to fend off was boredom.
+However, when they got to his uncle’s home, that was when the trouble started.
 While his uncle was gone, a variety of misfortunes had befallen the village.
-Many fell ill, the rain clouds had passed their lands without sparing so much as a drop of water, and now beasts were coming from the jungle and killing dogs and people.
+Many had taken ill, the rain clouds had passed their lands without sparing so much as a drop of water, and now beasts were coming from the jungle and killing dogs and people.

 Their old gods, Ixtli reasoned, were wise and in every way deserving of worship, but sometimes, if the old gods were disinclined to help, the villagers could honor one more god in their prayers and sacrifices, one who would listen and answer their prayers.